Patron – Her Royal Highness The Countess of Wessex

 Terry joined DI in 1996.

-Director of Commissioning Support Strategy & Market Development at NHS Commissioning Board
+Director of Support Strategy & Market Development at NHS England

-Seconded to NHS England since September 2012 to develop & implement two core national strategies, developing excellent and affordable commissioning support services and creating autonomous NHS Commissioning Support Units by 2016.
+A Director of NHS England supporting the development of Integrated Care Systems and STPs.
+Current focus developing and launching a framework to support NHS systems to build their capacity in population health management, care transformation and integration.
+Previously seconded to NHS England since September 2012 to develop and implement two care national strategies, developing excellent and affordable commissioning support services and creating autonomous NHS Commissioning Support Units by 2016.
 Launched the CSS Lead Provider Framework in February 2014.

 Bob graduated from Cambridge University with an MA in Geography and later gained an MBA from Henley Management College.
 He is a member of the CIPD.